CITE: Evaluating Threats

 To save these settings, click Save.

-When adding a Scoring Model, an administrator is required to add a defined equation to calculate the submission score from the category scores and can contain the following variables:
+When adding a Scoring Model, an administrator adds a defined equation to calculate the submission score from the category scores, which can contain the following variables:

-Aside from these variables, > can be used to set clipping values for the equation.
+Aside from these variables, use > to set clipping values for the equation.

 Edit a Scoring Model